HoldenLab/ring-fitting2/README.md

 fitRing.m: Fit a single ring image to a blurred ring + background model.
 See documentation in the file.

 testing\ :  Various ring movie files and test scripts.

+INSTALLATION: Add the 'ring-fitting2' directory to your MATLAB path, and save the updated path  so that it will remain installed next time you start MATLAB.